johnjhacking/Buffer-Overflow-Guide/README.md

 1. What if the port that I connect to doesn't have any commands?
 First attempt to enumerate commands.
-On Linux, run the command: strings foo.exe This should give you a list of commands the Exe uses, if not, it's possible that the text that you enter is the "vulnerability" and you'll have to modify your scripts accordingly modify your scripts accordingly.
+On Linux, run the command: strings foo.exe This should give you a list of commands the Exe uses, if not, it's possible that the text that you enter is the "vulnerability" and you'll have to modify your scripts accordingly.
 Stay tuned for a vulnerable string version of the scripts.

 2. What if everything has worked, but I cannot catch a shell?
 Review and evaluate: Are you using the correct payload type (Linux vs. Windows?)
 Are the IP, Port and Commands correct?
 Did you reverse the pointer correctly in the final script?
 Did you change the padding from 32 to 16 or 8?
 Do you have a listener setup?
 On the correct port?
 Did you try a listener on a different port?
 There are a ton of questions you can ask but these are baseline troubleshooting questions.